dmarx/ai-themed-card-game/README.md

 - **Influence Accumulation**: Depends on model size and usage; larger models have higher "carrying capacity" for influence.
 - **Late Game Objectives**: Focus on building advanced models, chasing SOTA status, and accumulating influence.

+early game: acquire capital to secure compute

+mid game: build artifacts to gain reputation

+late game: leverage reputation to build advanced artifacts (which require some threshold reputation to be developed), chase SOTA (associated with a reach bonus), accumulate influence

 ---

 # VII.
 Additional Mechanics and Concepts